ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

             success for the rest of the lab.
 One of these containers will just monitor the docker network we are operating in.
 If you have no idea what a docker network is, I will explain later on.
-The other continer is `fabric-tools`, but it is named `cliMagnetoCorp` which will be how we install and instantiate the first time.
+The other container contains Hyperledger Fabric tools and is named `cliMagnetoCorp`, as MagnetoCorp will use the Hyperledger Fabric command line interface (cli) within this container.

 -   Install and Instantiate Smart Contract: